snowplow/snowplowanalytics.com/_posts/2019-02-12-entity-resolution-with-graphs/index.md

 A practical ER implementation must be built on the following components:
 - *A taxonomy of identifiers.* Which of our collected data points are references to real-world entity instances?
-- *A data model.* How are entities modelled?
+- *A data model.* How are entities modeled?
 This could be a RDBMS schema, describing the tables in which resolved entities will be stored and the relationships (foreign keys) between them.
 Or, when using a graph database, this is a schema describing the graph of resolved entities.
 - *A logical model.* How entities are created in the data model and their relationships resolved?
 On a high level, this includes the algorithms and rule sets that implement the ER solution.
 This also includes any specific applications that implement the logical model, eg a Neo4j loader app or a scheduled process to update the graph.

 Let's take a look at each of these components in turn.